peaBerberian/wasp-hls/doc/API/Initialization.md

 ### Be notified of when initialization succeeds (or fails)

 As you can see, the `initialize` method returns a promise, which is only resolved once the initialization process succeeded.
-You have to wait for that condition before using most of the `WaspHlsPlayer`'s methods.

 That promise might also reject in the following situations: